Chinese property sector crisis (2020–present): Evergrande wealth management products

-The "three red lines" and other Chinese regulations

-In an effort to rein in the highly indebted property-development sector, the Chinese government enacted a "three red lines" rule in 2020 to regulate the leverage taken on by developers, limiting their borrowing based on the following metrics: debt-to-cash, debt-to-equity, and debt-to-assets.
-Evergrande was considered by many analysts as too big to fail.
-A Lehman-Brothers–style collapse would have massive consequences on the Chinese economy and the world at large.
+2021

+Regulations

+In 2021, other central and local government regulations, including mortgage lending limits, rent caps in big cities, and land auction cancellations, caused a slowdown in the property sector, as authorities attempted to control rising house prices.

+In 2021, new regulations prohibited financial institutions from providing fresh liquidity to local government financing vehicles.
+Following these regulations, local governments are required to raise funds through issuing bonds, subjecting them to stronger oversight.

-The new regulations greatly affected Evergrande, which had leveraged itself heavily in the preceding years.
-The company's stock price had outpaced the thirty-percent growth rate of the Hang Seng Index between its 2009 IPO and 2017, having multiplied eightfold.
-But it had also become the world's most indebted property group in the process.
-The Financial Times cited the director of S&P Global Ratings, who said that the developer was "so highly leveraged, it's likely to breach all of the alleged thresholds".
-The company announced in March 2021 that it was looking to cut its debt load by 150 billion RMB (US$23.3 billion).
-Nevertheless, Evergrande was still expanding, having launched 63 new projects in the first half of 2021.
+While Evergrande had announced in March 2021 that it was looking to cut its debt load by 150 billion RMB (US$23.3 billion), it was still expanding, having launched 63 new projects in the first half of 2021.

-Other central and local government regulations, including mortgage lending limits, rent caps in big cities, and land auction cancellations, precipitated a slowdown in the property sector in 2021, as authorities attempted to control rising house prices.

-By 8 October 2021, 14 of China's 30 biggest developers had violated the regulations at least once.
+By 8 October 2021, 14 of China's 30 biggest developers had violated the three lines regulations at least once.
 Guangzhou R&F violated all three regulations; Evergrande and Greenland Holdings violated two regulations; and Aoyuan, CIFI Holdings, Country Garden, Greentown, Jiangsu Zhongnan, Risesun, Seazen Holdings, Shinsun Holdings, Sunac, Sunshine City Group, and Zhenro Group violated one of the regulations.
 The developers mentioned had total sales in 2020 of over 4.34 trillion RMB (US$672 billion).